-What are the duties of a Rep payee?
+What are the duties of a Rep Payee?

-• A payee's main duties are to use the benefits to pay for the current and future needs of the beneficiary, and properly save any benefits not needed to meet current needs.
-A payee must also keep records of expenses.
-A Rep Payee must provide an annual accounting to the Social Security Administration of how he or she used or saved the benefits.
+• A Rep Payee's main duties are to use the cash benefits to pay for the current and future needs of the beneficiary, and to save any benefits not needed to meet current needs.
+A Rep Payee must also keep records of expenses.
+A Rep Payee must provide an annual accounting to the Social Security Administration describing how he or she used or saved the benefits.